Phone calls from Google

 How often will Google Assistant call me?

-Google Assistant will only call you when a customer wants to book an appointment or when it needs to check your business hours or the status of in-demand inventory.
+Google Assistant will only call you when a customer wants to book an appointment, check the restaurant wait time, or when it needs to check your business hours or the status of in-demand inventory.
 Assistant will avoid calling you during late night and early morning hours.

 How do I update my business information on Google?